-This latter description, which had absolutely no known factual basis, was printed in the 1921 edition of a definitive and popular textbook, Preventive Medicine and Hygiene (later titled Preventive Medicine and Public Health), authored by Milton Rosenau, director of the Hygienic Laboratory of the US Public Health Service, who earlier gave Mary her infamous nickname.15 The same sentences were reproduced verbatim in other academic venues, appeared in subsequent editions (up until 1956) of Rosenau's textbook, and were taken at face value in a 1967 survey on "The Scourge of Typhoid."^{14,16} As said, this attribution is entirely false and based on a misunderstanding.
+This latter description, which had absolutely no known factual basis, was printed in the 1921 edition of a definitive and popular textbook, Preventive Medicine and Hygiene (later titled Preventive Medicine and Public Health), authored by Milton Rosenau, director of the Hygienic Laboratory of the US Public Health Service, who earlier gave Mary her infamous nickname.15

+The same sentences were reproduced verbatim in other academic venues, appeared in subsequent editions (up until 1956) of Rosenau's textbook, and were taken at face value in a 1967 survey on "The Scourge of Typhoid." ^{14,16} As said, this attribution is entirely false and based on a misunderstanding.

 In parallel, Mallon's name has become a must-mention in popular descriptions of disease outbreaks.
 Thus, the 1920 writer on the "poison guest" called that guest a "New Typhoid Mary"4; the wedding feast report from 1931 also mentioned Mary and even attached her photo.5 Such references gradually extended further.
-In 1939, New Jersey readers learned about "Psittacosis Pollymore menacing than Typhoid Mary."
-"The word may sound silly-but the danger is real ...
-Typhoid Mary is dead ... but Psittacosis Polly is very much alive and squawking."17 Less humorous in tone, in 1948, Memphis, Tennessee, had to cope with "25 'Typhoid Marys' [who] walk streets laden with billions of germs."18 The year 1963 saw the state of California destroying "hundreds of 'Typhoid Mary' trees," which were asymptomatic "carriers of citrus killing virus."19 Two vears later, back in New Iersev, the chairman of the Essex County Mental Health In-Patient Planning Committee warned that untreated mentally ill people could become contagious and instigate a chain of mental problems in their families and communities, in a report that received the title, "Psychotic Typhoid Mary's Help Spread Mental Disease."20
+In 1939, New Jersey readers learned about "Psittacosis Polly more menacing than Typhoid Mary."
+"The word may sound silly-but the danger is real . . .
+Typhoid Mary is dead . . . but Psittacosis Polly is very much alive and squawking."17 Less humorous in tone, in 1948, Memphis, Tennessee, had to cope with "25 'Typhoid Marys' [who] walk streets laden with billions of germs."18 The year 1963 saw the state of California destroying "hundreds of Typhoid Mary" trees," which were asymptomatic "carriers of citrus killing virus."
+19 Two vears later, back in New Iersev, the chairman of the Essex County Mental Health In-Patient Planning Committee warned that untreated mentally ill people could become contagious and instigate a chain of mental problems in their families and communities, in a report that received the title, "Psychotic Typhoid Mary's Help Spread Mental Disease."20 them both in internal discussions as well as in their communications with the public.

-As these examples demonstrate, analogies to Typhoid Mary were not initiated only by sensation-seeking journalists; then as now, it was often scientists and medical professionals who raised them in the first place and who used them both in internal discussions as well as in their communications with the public.
 This was true, also, in relation to the discussion of "super-spreaders."
 In 1982, 10 years after the term "superspreaders" began circulating among New York medical scholars, Mallon's case was raised during a "Workshop on Population Biology of Infectious Disease Agents" held in Berlin.
-In the context of the workshop, the term "superspreader" stood for the idea that "certain individuals in the population may be infected, and highly infectious, for long periods of time but may exhibit no overt signs of disease."^{21(p165)} In other words, in that workshop, "superspreader" was borrowed to describe an asymptomatic chronic carrier.
+In the context of the workshop, the term "superspreader" stood for the idea that "certain individuals in the population may be infected, and highly infectious, for long periods of time but may exhibit no overt signs of disease."21(p165) In other words, in that workshop, "superspreader" was borrowed to describe an asymptomatic chronic carrier.
 A report in Nature on that conference named "Typhoid Marys" as examples of such super-spreaders.22